andesse/HUE-CLIP-API.Node-RED-Flows/flows/README_pre-release.md

 - Trigger scenes and not single lights, too much requests at once will be refused by the bridge The Bridge is just able to receive max!
 5 light / 1 group request per second, less is better.
 If problems do occure, use the alternative request flow (step3)
 - additional flows are in the "flows" folder in this repository and can be downloaded there

-Colors get more complicated.
+- Colors get more complicated.
 These are x/y values now.
 To determine the right value I recommend to change the color in the app and watch the EventStream.
 Open the color payload until you find the x/y values and use these.

-For a full API Documentation you could create an Account at: https://developers.meethue.com/
+- For a full API Documentation you could create an Account at: https://developers.meethue.com/

 If you need help, start a discussion, Thanks!

-JPG)

 ### Shoutout to everyone who participated with great ideas, code, and/or additional flows, that made this repository even better, Thank you!
 Credits below

+—————————————————————————————————————————————————————————

 Version 5.0
 ---

 - Merged the V2 approach from FredBlo with the original flow.
 Only one main flow is available now.
 - Updated the readme with better Installation Instructions
--
+- Array Splitter fuction from FredBlo

-### Another change is coming with upcoming Bridge Firmware, read below.
+### Another change is coming with upcoming Bridge Firmware, read below. (this is important for everyone already using the flow)

 HUE changed the Event-Flow output for groups in the API with a new Beta Firmware.
 I got the beta release 1.53.1953188010